forsakendaemon/forsakendaemon.github.io/content/post/COVIDModel-1/index.md

 So who is right?

-Well, in some ways, they all are.
+Well, in some ways, both are.
 And, luckily, the models have been made available for us to play around with, so that we can get them running, see how they work, and try and get some idea of the variability inherent in these kinds of models.

 The purpose of this series of posts is to walk you through the University of Melbourne COVID Modelling, from accesing the models, running them on your computer, understanding and adjusting the parameters, and generating and analysing the outputs.